 Tip 6: Be cool – reduce your hot water consumption

 All in all, a lot of precious water simply runs into nothing.
-Aerators on the faucet reduce the amount of liters that flow through it per minute.
+Aerators on the faucet reduce the number of liters that flow through per minute.
 The aerator ensures that the jet does not degenerate into a trickle, but still has a pleasant fullness.
 Many new faucets have aerators built in.
 Otherwise they can easily be retrofitted for a few francs.

-Tip 7: Green Cleaning
+Tip 7: Green cleaning

 Tip 8: Shop consciously

 For example towels made of organic cotton - of course only when your old ones are really worn out.
 Why organic?
 Cultivation is less invasive for the environment because no toxic chemicals and genetically modified seeds are used.
 The label Armedangels explained it nicely if you want to know more about it.

 And how often do you let yourself be tempted by pretty, colorful packaging or influencers to buy another bright yellow nail polish because the belles of this world recently had it on their fingers on Instagram.
 And at home you realize that the color üüü doesn't suit you at all.
 So it is better to hesitate once more and only buy more when a product is running low.
 It's also a waste of money if it crumbles away in the closet.

 Receive useful skin care tips twice a month for a better skin balance and relaxed skin.